NatashaRy/pokedex-genius/README.md

 We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed
 ​
 * Issue - When the user filled the login form with invalid information, the form clears.
-* Cause - The images had absolute positioning and caused them to go off screen
+* Cause -
-* Resolution - Changed the width of the image to stay within the confines of the screen.
+* Resolution -
 ​

+* Issue - When user tries to select Pokemon the redirection is not working
+    * Issue 2: TypeError: PokemonDropdown.__init__() got multiple values for argument 'choices'
+* Cause - Invalid form.
+* Resolution - By adding debugging `search` in the pokedex views.py, we could see the form was not valid.
+Trying to fix the invaild form we got an new error (issue 2).
+We solved the problem by adding an if-statment to the `request.method == 'POST'`to explicity specifiy to pass the `'POST'` data, else pass the choices, which resolved both our problems with the form and redirect to the chosen Pokemons details.

 ***
 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: -